MicrosoftDocs/win32/desktop-src/medfound/sequencer-source-events.md

-﻿---
-Description: Sequencer Source Events ms.assetid: '28654bae-9ce2-467b-b769-63279d69b173'
-title: Sequencer Source Events
 ---
+Description: Sequencer Source Events ms.assetid: 28654bae-9ce2-467b-b769-63279d69b173
+title: Sequencer Source Events ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
+---

 # Sequencer Source Events

 When the [Sequencer Source](sequencer-source.md) plays a sequence of files, the Media Session generally sends all of the same events that are sent during normal playback, and which are listed in [Media Session Events](media-session-events.md).
-The application gets these events using the Media Session's [**IMFMediaEventGenerator**](imfmediaeventgenerator.md) interface.
+The application gets these events using the Media Session's [**IMFMediaEventGenerator**](/windows/win32/mfobjects/nn-mfobjects-imfmediaeventgenerator?branch=master) interface.

 In addition, there are some events which are specific to playlist segments.